+FAR or DFARs clauses are incorporated by reference but only to the extent that the applicable circumstances, the terms of the clause, or the prescribing conditions are met.
 The specific clauses applicable to a given Project/contract will be listed in the Project award documentation.

-The Selelr reserves the right to protect by copyright original works developed under this Agreement.
+The Seller reserves the right to protect by copyright original works developed under this Agreement.
 All such copyrights will be in the name of the Seller.
 The Seller shall grant to the U.S. Government a non-exclusive, non-transferable, royalty-free, fully paid-up, perpetual license to reproduce, prepare derivative works, distribute copies to the public and perform publicly and display publicly, for governmental purposes, any copyrighted materials developed under this Agreement, and to authorize others to do so.
 However, notwithstanding the above, proprietary or otherwise protected information (including technical data and software) shall not be disclosed or released unless such release or disclosure is allowed under at least one of the above cited DFARS clauses.

-In the event technical data are exchanged with a notice indicating that the data is protected under copyright as a published, copyrighted work, and it is also indicated on the data that such data existed prior to, or was produced outside of, the relevant Project, the Party receiving the data and others acting on its behalf may only reproduce, distribute and prepare derivative works for the purpose of carrying out that Party's responsibilities under this Agreement.
+In the event Technical Data are exchanged with a notice indicating that the data is protected under copyright as a published, copyrighted work, and it is also indicated on the data that such data existed prior to, or was produced outside of, the relevant Project, the Party receiving the data and others acting on its behalf may only reproduce, distribute and prepare derivative works for the purpose of carrying out that Party's responsibilities under this Agreement.
 The Seller is responsible for affixing appropriate markings indicating the rights of the Government on all technical data delivered under this Agreement.

-Nothing in this Agreement shall preclude the Seller from having status and data rights afforded under a Small Business and Innovation Research ("SBIR") funding agreement for work funded under this Agreement, if otherwise properly qualified, and provided that the work derives from, extends, or logically concludes effort(s) performed under prior SBIR funding agreements.
+Nothing in this Agreement shall preclude the Seller from having status and data rights afforded under a Small Business and Innovation Research ("SBIR") funding agreement for SBIR Phase III for work funded under this Agreement, if otherwise properly qualified, and provided that the work derives from, extends, or logically concludes effort(s) performed under prior SBIR funding agreements.